kellylougheed/swift-classVSstruct-reading-swift-intro-000/README.md

 ```

 What will the value of `joeAccount.balance` be after the above code runs?
 What about the value of `joeOtherAccount.balance`?
 Why?

+Structs are value types, so joeAccount.balance will be 50 while joeOtherAccount will still be 100.

 ### Question 10